Resa-Obamwonyi/wallet_system/README.md

 ### How to Use and Test this Application
 - Clone the Repository
-- (You would need some environment variables, that would be in a .env file in the root directory.
-Please contact me for them.)
 - Run `docker-compose up --build`
 - run migrations `docker-compose exec web python manage.py makemigrations`
 - run `docker-compose exec web python manage.py migrate`